Connecticut Insurance Exchange | Auto Home Business | Newington, CT

 8/12/2020

-In the aftermath of a major storm like Tropical Storm Isaias, many insureds will need to hire contractors.
+In the aftermath of a major storm, many insureds will need to hire contractors.
 Sadly, scammers target families at their most vulnerable times — when work needs to be performed quickly.

 Before you commit to any home repair, here are some steps to help determine if your contractor is legitimate.